awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-tagging-supported-resources.md

 + `VpcLink`

 Tags cannot be set directly on other resources\.
 However, in the [Amazon API Gateway V1 API](https://docs.aws.amazon.com/apigateway/api-reference/), child resources inherit the tags that are set on parent resources\.
 For example:
-+ If a tag is set on a `RestApi` resource, that tag is inherited by the following child resources of that `RestApi`:
++ If a tag is set on a `RestApi` resource, that tag is inherited by the following child resources of that `RestApi` for [Attribute\-based access control](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html):
   + `Authorizer`
   + `Deployment`
   + `Documentation`